6 Grilling Tips to Lower Your Cancer Risk

 Juicy burgers, hot dogs with the fixings, and steaks grilled to perfection are staples in any backyard summer barbecue.
 But when red meats, poultry, seafood, or processed meats are grilled at high temperatures, the muscle tissues in the meat react to form chemicals called HCAs and PHAs.
 These chemicals can damage the DNA in our genes and may lead to cancer.

 There is no need to avoid barbecuing this summer.
-Instead, consider these helpful tips from cancer specialist Dr. Gregory Connolly for healthy summer grilling:
+Instead, consider these helpful tips for healthy grilling:

 Grill at lower temperatures.